ao/pyroid/README.md

 - **Zero-copy buffers**: Efficient memory management without copying
 - **Parallel processing**: Batch processing with adaptive sizing for optimal performance

+For detailed benchmarks and performance comparisons between Pyroid's Rust implementation and Python alternatives, see our [Performance Comparison](docs/performance_comparison.md) document.
+Our benchmarks show that Pyroid's Rust implementation can be **up to 15,000x faster** than equivalent Python code for certain operations, with performance advantages that scale dramatically with data size.

+> **Note**: The Python fallback implementations are provided only for development and testing when the Rust components cannot be built.
+For production use, the Rust implementation is essential to achieve the performance benefits.

 ## Building from Source

 To build pyroid from source, you need: